david-morton/arduino-can-plus-boost-control/README.md

 - Words here later

 # Communications
 Communication between Arduino's and the Orange Pi is over Ethernet.
 The master and slave Arduinos use UDP, and a custom message format defined below.
-The Arduino's process messages from the buffer in a FIFO manner.
+The Arduino's process messages from internal 'staging' buffers to allow decoupled send, receive and usage.

-According to my research the Ethernet buffer should only ever contain whole messages.
+The Ethernet buffer should only ever contain whole messages.
 If a message is unable to be accepted in full, it is discarded.
+We do include a checksum in our payloads, but do not implement any ack or retry.

 ### Message Structures
-- Message boundaries are indicated by < and > symbols for start and end respectively
 - We cater for multiple fields by being comma delimited
 - A basic XOR checksum is used so we can detect and discard corrupt messages
+- A sequence number is implemented for debug and checksum salting, of sorts

 ### Message Types
 An overview of the message types and formats can be found below: